Baxsan: Artistic career

 At a time when Somali music was emerging, women singing publicly was not generally accepted by custom.
 Women feared hostility in the popular sphere.
 It was a time when most of the songs were audio-recorded and the visual effects were not very well known.
 In this milieu, Baxsan started her musical performances, one of the first women in Somali popular music.
 In Addis Ababa, the Somali community was more welcoming of women's singing, and artistes tended to perform there.
 In 1963, however, Baxsan went to Hargeisa with Guduudo, where they formed a famous quartet with Magool and Maandeeq.

-Stirred by the independence movement against the British and Italian occupiers of Somaliland, Baxsan's first song was Alla Amin Ma Iisho, composed by the poet Ahmed Saleban Bide.
+Stirred by the independence movement against the British and Italian occupiers of Somaliland, Baxsan's first song was Alla Amin Ma Iisho, composed by the poet Ahmed Saleban Bidde.
 When war broke out between Somalia and Ethiopia in 1964, it was her song Geyshkayow Guuleysta (O our soldiers, win the war) that inspired the Somali soldiers.
 Her songs at this time were patriotic and martial, and she joined the Somali Army's singing troupe.
 She was awarded medals by the Somali government for her support in the war.

 In Mogadishu, Baxsan acted in cultural and political theatre written by Somali playwrights Ahmed Saleebaan Bidde and Yusuf Adan Allaale.
 With the construction of the Somali National Theatre building in 1967, there was a big jump in cultural output and popular demand.
 It is reported that when Baxsan performed, the theatre, which had a capacity of 3,000, was often crammed with thousands more.
 In 1969, when the military took over the government, she joined Waaberi, a state-sponsored musical troupe.
 When war broke out against Ethiopia again in 1977, Baxsan didn't support the military as before, but because she hadn't opposed it, she received another medal from the Somali government.

 During the Somali civil war, Baxsan composed lyrics and poetry in support of peace and reconciliation.

 There are several love songs that Baxsan was famous for, such as Cirradiyo Jacaylka (lyrics by the poet Mohamud Abdullahi Isse Singub), which she asked him to compose when she was struggling with an old love affair.